maximkfd/remote-pulse/README.md

 Installation
 ------------
 Install Python, Numpy, and OpenCV.
-I have had best results using Python(x,y) on Windows, but you need to select OpenCV on the install for it to load the proper DLL's.
-Another distribution, Anaconda, supposedly works on all platforms, but I haven't tried it yet.
+I have had best results using [Python(x,y)](http://code.google.com/p/pythonxy/) on Windows, but you need to select OpenCV on the install for it to load the proper DLL's.
+Another distribution, [Anaconda](https://store.continuum.io/cshop/anaconda/), supposedly works on all platforms, but I haven't tried it yet.
 Let me know what you find and I'll add it to this README.

-The most recent version of Python(x,y) should work fine, as the bug detailed here (https://code.google.com/p/pythonxy/issues/detail?id=727) has been fixed according to the instructions.
+The most recent version of Python(x,y) should work fine, as the bug detailed [here](https://code.google.com/p/pythonxy/issues/detail?id=727) has been fixed according to the instructions.

 Operation
 ---------
 Run main.py with either a webcam attached or a path to a pre-recorded video file.
 The best video is *ncompressed* recorded in a brightly-lit environment (daylight is great) with minimal motion from the subject and passersby and minimal automatic-adjustment from the camera.
-An example video is at https://www.dropbox.com/s/p0cfc0kjo7n2tth/face.avi and https://www.dropbox.com/s/d2ph5n7jjoaulig/face.mp4.
+An example video is [face.avi](https://www.dropbox.com/s/p0cfc0kjo7n2tth/face.avi) (uncompressed, ~200MB) and [face.mp4](https://www.dropbox.com/s/d2ph5n7jjoaulig/face.mp4) (compressed, 2MB)

 **To change the webcam from default**
 Change videoSrc in main.py from 0 (internal/default webcam) to 1 or 2 ... n